apigear-io/apigear-docs/template-python/docs/quickstart.md

 ```
 📂hello-world

  ┣ 📂apigear

  ┃ ┣ 📜helloworld.solution.yaml

  ┃ ┗ 📜helloworld.module.yaml

  ┣ 📂py_hello_world

  ┃ ┣ 📂io_world

  ┃ ┃ ┣ 📂api

- ┃ ┃ ┗ 📂implementation
+ ┃ ┃ ┗ 📂impl

+ ┃ ┣ 📂utils

+ ┃ ┣ 📜Makefile

+ ┃ ┣ 📜README.md

- ┃ ┗ 📜CMakeLists.txt
+ ┃ ┗ 📜requirements.txt
 ```

 Using the solution file from the previous paragraph the code will be generated in the `py_hello_world` folder.
 With subfolder for each module, here `io_world` as the name of module (defined in line 2 of `helloworld.module.yaml`).
-It contains both features generated: a basic api and a stub implementation.
+It contains both features generated: the `api` and the `scaffold` skeleton with stub implementations.

 note